Our website uses cookies for statistical purposes.

 Healthcare for Portuguese residents

 Individuals who are registered residents have access to the Portuguese National Health Service in the same manner as Portuguese citizens.
-As previously mentioned, registering for healthcare is a mandatory step and this should not be confused with registering with private healthcare – registration with the state service is required. those who have obtained residency can register with the health centre in the area where they live.
+As previously mentioned, registering for healthcare is a mandatory step and this should not be confused with registering with private healthcare – registration with the state service is required.
+Those who have obtained residency can register with the health centre in the area where they live.
 This is when they will obtain their health number (upon presenting their residence certificate and for employees their social security number).

 Healthcare services in Portugal are subject to standard fees, in most cases, this means a fixed amount that depends on the medical services you access.
 The general practitioner is the one to refer the patient to specialty medical care and the one who will inform individuals of the aforementioned costs (the ones for the medical specialty, in addition to his appointment).
 Unemployed individuals, children under the age of 12, and pregnant women are not subject to certain fees, treatments, or prescriptions.